 You’re only 6 steps away from having a remarkable retention rate.
 And those steps are:

-1. Coming Up with the Perfect Intro
+1. Coming Up with the Perfect Hook

-The first 20 seconds are crucial for a video.
+The first 15 seconds are crucial for a video.
 That’s when most viewers leave the video.
 Do you know what might prevent that?
 Beginning your video in such a way that they’re hooked from the start.
 Having a capturing intro is the key.
 The first step is to work on that.

-2. Having Chapters
+2. Having Chapters for a Good Video Structure

 Having strategically constructed chapters in your video can actually increase your watch time.
 How?